belle2/basf2/framework/doc/conditions-database.rst

 By default the software will look for conditions data in

-1. user globatags: Look in all globaltags provided by the user by setting `conditions.globaltags <ConditionsConfiguration.globaltags>`
+1. user globaltags: Look in all globaltags provided by the user by setting `conditions.globaltags <ConditionsConfiguration.globaltags>`
 2. globaltag replay: Look in different base globaltags depending on the use case:

-    - the default globaltags for the current software version (`conditions.default_globaltags <ConditionsConfiguration.default_globaltags>` when generating events
+    - **Procesing existing files (i.e. mdst)**: the globaltags specified in the input file are used.
-    - the globaltags specified in the input file when processing existing files.
+    - **Generating and events**: the default globaltags for the current software version (`conditions.default_globaltags <ConditionsConfiguration.default_globaltags>` are used.

 The globaltag replay can be disabled by calling `conditions.override_globaltags() <ConditionsConfiguration.override_globaltags>`
-If multiple files are processed all need to have the same globaltags specified, otherwise processing cannot contiue unless globaltag replay is disabled.
+If multiple files are processed all need to have the same globaltags specified, otherwise processing cannot continue unless globaltag replay is disabled.

 There are more advanced settings available via the `conditions <ConditionsConfiguration>` object which should not be needed by most users, like setting the URL to the central